deepakag5/SQL/README.md

 * **Functions in Predicate** : Avoid using functions in predicates.The index is not used by the database if there is a function on the column

-        If we necessarily need to use functions then we can use 'Function based indexes' which allows us to index on the functional columns so that oracle engine will take the index and improves the performance of the query.
+        If we necessarily need to use functions then we can use 'Function based indexes' which allows us to index on the functional columns so that database engine will take the index and improves the performance of the query.

 * **Wildcard at beginning of Predicate** : Avoid using wildcard (%) at the beginning of a predicate.The predicate LIKE '%abc' causes full table scan.
 For example:SELECT * FROM TABLE1 WHERE COL1 LIKE '%ABC'